 Written on August 23, 2013 at 7:42 am, by Eric Cressey

 This blog is a unique blend of fitness advice, baseball training discussion, nutritional information, and a host of other health and human performance concepts.
-That said, while I never really set out to do so, as Cressey Performance has grown year after year, this website has also become a business development resource for those in the fitness industry who would ultimately like to have their own training facilities.
-So, that's the direction that today's post (and the follow-up in a few days) will take.
+That said, while I never really set out to do so, as Cressey Sports Performance has grown year after year, this website has also become a business development resource for those in the fitness industry who would ultimately like to have their own training facilities.
+So, that's the direction that today's post (and the follow-up) will take.

 I should preface these points with the note that I'll discuss my financial situation in a small amount of detail.
 I do this only to illustrate the importance of understanding opportunity cost and long-term financial planning, not to toot my own horn.
 When you start talking money, things always get awkward, and I don't want to come across that way.
 I'm not looking for applause by talking about myself; I'm just utilizing my own experiences to make some very important points.

 1. I made sure I didn't get buried under student loans and other debt.